 Why Your Social Impact Assessment Questionnaire is Failing

-A social impact assessment ostensibly tells us how well a program or intervention is performing in terms of achieving impact outcomes.
+A social impact assessment ostensibly tells us how well a program or intervention is performing to achieve impact outcomes.

-And yet, our view is that most assessments fail because they too often focus on outputs that have occurred as opposed to getting at outcomes.
+And yet, our view is that most assessments fail because they too often focus on outputs that have occurred instead of getting at outcomes.

 And these metrics hold little strategic value for the grantees, especially if they are only measured for a short period.

-And so, a stigma has evolved around the trustworthiness of the data received as well as how helpful what we're calling 'measurement and evaluation' really is to discern the impactful results of our interventions.
-With such little regard for the practice, there is little incentive to invest in improving the process, and so, here we are in a Catch-22 of activity-driven (i.e. output-driven) measurement.
+And so, a stigma has evolved around the trustworthiness of the data received and how helpful what we're calling 'measurement and evaluation' really is to discern the impactful results of our interventions.
+With such little regard for the practice, there is little incentive to invest in improving the process, and so, here we are in a Catch-22 of activity-driven (i.e., output-driven) measurement.

 Read More - Is collective impact evaluation the future of social impact assessment?

 Is Outcome-Driven Social Impact Assessment Worth the Effort?

 Something wonderful happens when an organization decides to have an outcome-driven social impact measurement process.
 They begin to reassess their impact framework more critically than ever before.
 That's because, to build an enduring practice for impact measurement, an organization must have a well-developed impact foundation to guide it through the metrics selection.
 This starts with their Vision statement and moves through their Theory of Change.

 What we've found is that some of our clients were missing elements of this impact framework.
 The ability (for the first time) to measure for results facilitates an internal conversation around the broader impact hypothesis, and the organization is left with more established impact messaging.